Policies of the Triton Principal Herald

 2.1.3 Triton’s Staff consists of the Golden Dolphin Herald, the Finsterwald Pursuivant, and the Undine Pursuivant, as well as any other heralds who may be named to Triton’s Staff for such purposes as deemed necessary.

-2.1.3.1 The Golden Dolphin Herald is in charge of submissions of names and armory for the Kingdom of Atlantia.
+2.1.3.1 The Golden Dolphin Herald is responsible for submissions of names and armory for the Kingdom of Atlantia.
 The Golden Dolphin Herald is warranted jointly by the Crown of Atlantia and the Triton Principal Herald as an Officer of State.

-2.1.3.2 The Finsterwald Pursuivant is the Clerk of the Order of Precedence, and is in charge of the recording of awards given by the Crown of Atlantia, and in maintaining the Order of Precedence.
+2.1.3.2 The Finsterwald Pursuivant is the Clerk of the Order of Precedence, and is responsible for the recording of awards given by the Crown of Atlantia, and in maintaining the Order of Precedence.
 The Finsterwald Pursuivant is warranted jointly by the Crown of Atlantia and the Triton Principal Herald as an Officer of State.

-2.1.3.3 The Undine Pursuivant is the Clerk of the Signet, and is in charge of overseeing the production of scrolls in the Kingdom, as well as any other Kingdom documents that may be requested by the Crown.
+2.1.3.3 The Undine Pursuivant is the Clerk of the Signet, and is responsible for overseeing the production of scrolls in the Kingdom, as well as any other Kingdom documents that may be requested by the Crown.
 The Undine Pursuivant is warranted jointly by the Crown of Atlantia and the Triton Principal Herald as an Officer of State.

 2.1.4 The Atlantian College of Heralds and Scribes consists of the Triton Principal Herald, Triton’s Staff, and all warranted heralds and scribes in the Kingdom of Atlantia.
 The current structure of the College can be found on the Atlantian College of Heralds website (herald.atlantia.sca.org)

-2.3.1 When a new branch is being formed, it is suggested that the group’s proposed seneschal or herald contact the Triton Principal Herald at the same time that they contact the Kingdom Seneschal for necessary paperwork.
-As a new branch needs both a name and a device, Triton can then work with the group to come up with registerable items.
+2.3.1 As a new branch needs both a name and a device, when a new branch is being formed, the branch's proposed seneschal or herald should contact the Triton Principal Herald at the same time that they contact the Kingdom Seneschal for necessary paperwork.
+Triton can then work with the branch to come up with registerable items.

-2.4.1 Each barony or larger branch in the Kingdom of Atlantia must have a warranted herald as an officer.
-It is suggested that all branches maintain a warranted, local herald.
+2.4.1 It is suggested that all branches maintain a warranted, local herald.

 • Modern name